-The name of the template to use when rendering the body of the message.
+A str, the name of the template to use when rendering the body of the message.
 By default, this is contact_form/contact_form.txt.

 And two methods are involved in producing the contents of the message to send:

 message()

 Returns the body of the message to send.
 By default, this is accomplished by rendering the template name specified in template_name.